Graduate Program Director:

 The Department of Biology is committed to research-oriented graduate training of the highest quality.
 A wide variety of disciplines are offered within the areas of biochemistry, developmental biology, genetics, molecular and cellular biology, neuroscience, ecosystem ecology, behavioral ecology, and evolution.
 Many students pursue research questions that span two or more of these traditional subdisciplines.
 Each student's program is individually structured to provide the maximum flexibility in the choice of coursework consistent with high quality graduate scholarship.

 The Department currently averages 50 full-time graduate students (Ph.D. and M.S.).
 About 75 percent of the students enroll directly following their undergraduate work; others come with a master's degree earned elsewhere.

 Program graduates are encouraged to pursue a variety of career paths after obtaining their degrees.
-Our recent graduates have gone on to Ph.D. programs in a variety of universities and colleges.
+Our recent graduates have found employment in universities and colleges as postdoctoral researchers, eventually going on to faculty positions in a variety of institutions.
 Other recent graduates have found employment in industry, in medical settings, and in environmental education, among other fields.